Newsflash: Church is Important!

 Here are four things you will see happening in a healthy church:

-If you see a group of believers where these things are visible, let me suggest two things.
+If you see a group where these things are visible, let me suggest two things.
 First, what you’re seeing is a church.
 Second, that church is healthy.

 Consider and Comment

 Here are some takeaways I’d like you to consider.